Logarithmic speed-up of relaxation in A-B annihilation with exclusion: Block initial conditions with blocks of lengths 1, 2 and 3

+We now study the A-B annihilation process defined by eqns (\ref{eq:rule1})-(\ref{eq:rule3}).
 The dynamics follows continuous-time updates, and time is measured in the number of Monte-Carlo sweeps of the system.
 In this and the next section, we will study the decay of the number of surviving particles, starting from periodic initial conditions of the form A$^{n}$B$^{n}$A$^{n}$B$^{n}$..., where we call $n$ the block-length.
-In this section, we consider $n=1,2$ and $3$.\\
+In this section, we consider $n=1,2$ and $3$.

 The decay of the CLG starting from an initial condition which corresponds to the i.c.
 ABABAB... ($n=1$), was first studied by Bandyopadhyay \cite{bandyopadhyay}.
-In this case, Kwon and Kim \cite{kwonkimclg} pointed out that a simple mapping to the Glauber Ising model at zero-temperature exists, by identifying the domain walls with particle types: $+|- \rightarrow A$ and $-|+ \rightarrow B$.
+Kwon and Kim \cite{kwonkimclg} pointed out a simple mapping to the zero-temperature Glauber Ising model, by identifying the domain walls with particle types: $+|- \rightarrow A$ and $-|+ \rightarrow B$.
 Then the block-length 1 initial condition stated above maps to the starting configuration

 \beq +\oa - \ob + \oa - \ob + \oa - \ob + \oa - \ob + ... \eeq